htvekov/controllerx/docs/examples/Sonos display.md

 ### Hardware:
 I initially used the simple and inexpensive (less than 2 US$ ) SSD1306 0,96" OLED display for this build.
 Resolution is only 128x64.
 But still enough, when using several pages to be displayed continously.
 The SSD1306 has a 'big brother' in the SSD1309 display.
 This display has identical resolution as SSD1306, is priced at some 14 US$, can use same drivers/library as SSD1306 but is much, much larger at 2,42".
 I really like this good sized and simple I2C display and ended up using this display in the final build, as it's much easier to read from a distance 🙂

-An optional PIR sensor or microwave radar sensor can be added for automatic dimming and display on/off, when no one is near the displ
+An optional PIR sensor or microwave radar sensor can be added for automatic dimming and turning the display on/off completely.
+The RCWL 0516 sensor is cheap, but can be somewhat difficult to use in builds

 **Revised v1.1
 Not done yet !!